pietroventurini/lung-nodules-detection/README.md

-# Deep learning project: Detecting and classifying malignant lung nodules from CT scans using PyTorch
+# Deep learning project
+## Detecting and classifying malignant lung nodules from CT scans using PyTorch

 Refer to the [project report](Project&#32;Report.pdf) for the full description of the project.

+This project is based on the book [Deep Learning with PyTorch by Eli Stevens, Luca Antiga, and Thomas Viehmann](https://www.manning.com/books/deep-learning-with-pytorch).

 In the project directory you can find: